metrotransit/shiny-basics/shiny-basics.md

                                   value = FALSE)),
 ...
 ```
-With `input$plotbytime` defined, we need to use it on the server
+With `input$plotbytime` defined, we need to define how to use it on the server
 side.
 Because it is a logical (checkboxes are either TRUE or FALSE)
 a straightforward `if() else ` will do: